dmlc/dgl/examples/pytorch/ggnn/README.md

 Similar to task 4, there are four types of edges: `n, s, w, e`, which can be viewed as north, south, west, east.
-The conditions are the same as task 4, the question in line 5 means `Question: find a path from G to A. Answer: first go west, then go north.`.
+The conditions are the same as task 4, the question in line 5 means `Question: find a path from G to A. Answer: first go west, then go north`.
 The output is a sequence of edges.
 So there is no question type in this task.

 The paper uses *Gated Graph Sequence Neural Networks (GGS-NNs)* to solve this kind of problems.